naeem1997/The-Finance-Oracle/README.md

-# 8Finance
+# The Finance Oracle
- Financial Problem Solver
+ A Financial Problem Solver